-2 Fundamental Diagram Tests
+Chapter 2.
+Fundamental Diagram Tests

 In Pathfinder, the user can specify a Speed-Density Profile - the fundamental diagram.
 Since occupants can have different individual walking speeds, the user defines a normalized profile.
 The speed-density profile for that occupant is obtained by multiplying that occupant's speed by the normalized speed-density profile (Figure 1).
-The default normalized speed-density profile corresponds to the SFPE specification (SFPE, 2003) with the modification that, at high densities, the speed goes to a factor of 0.15 rather than zero.
+The default normalized speed-density profile corresponds to the SFPE specification (SFPE 2019) with the modification that, at high densities, the speed goes to a factor of 0.15 rather than zero.

-Figure 1: The default SFPE Speed-Density Profile
+Figure 1.
+The default SFPE Speed-Density Profile

-2.1 Fundamental Diagram for Unidirectional Flow
+2.1.
+Fundamental Diagram for Unidirectional Flow

-Zhang, Klingsch, Schadschneider, and Seyfried (2011), Zhang, Klingsch, Schadschneider, and Seyfried (2012), and Zhang and Seyfried (2013) describe a series of experiments in which they measured the fundamental diagram by controlling density in a corridor by varying the entrance and exit widths (Figure 2).
+"Transitions in pedestrian fundamental diagrams of straight corridors and T-junctions" (Zhang et al. 2011), "Ordering in bidirectional pedestrian flows and its influence on the fundamental diagram" (Zhang et al. 2011) and "Empirical Characteristics of Different Types of Pedestrian Streams" (Zhang and Seyfried 2013) describe a series of experiments in which they measured the fundamental diagram by controlling density in a corridor by varying the entrance and exit widths (Figure 2).

 You can download the actual experimental videos and supporting documentation from the Pedestrian Dynamics Data Archive.